SUBMIT YOUR FILMS

 GREEN FIRE AWARD

 San Francisco Green Film Festival introduced the Green Fire Award for best Bay Area Environmental Feature as part of Green Film Fest 2017.

-This award will include a $5,000 cash prize for the filmmaker and will be decided by an expert Jury, including leaders in the film and environmental fields.
+This award includes a $5,000 cash prize for the filmmaker and is decided by an expert Jury, including leaders in the film and environmental fields.
 The Green Fire Award recognizes the best of Independent documentary filmmaking in the San Francisco Bay Area by honoring innovative storytelling and new perspectives on environmental topics.
 Submissions from filmmakers who are currently resident in the San Francisco Bay Area or films about the San Francisco Bay Area are eligible for the award.

 BEST FEATURE AWARD